-The purpose of a Phase I Environmental Site Assessment is to gather sufficient information to develop an independent professional opinion about the environmental condition of the property and to identify actual or potential environmental contamination, which may impact the property value or affect claim to an “innocent land owner” exemption following acquisition (United States Environmental Protection Agency Environmental Assessment Standards).
+The purpose of a Phase I Environmental Site Assessment is to gather sufficient information to develop an independent professional opinion about the environmental condition of the property and to identify actual or potential environmental contamination, which may impact the property value or affect claim to an “innocent landowner” exemption following acquisition (United States Environmental Protection Agency Environmental Assessment Standards).

-A Phase 1 Site Assessment is an essential part of the “due diligence” process during these transactions by identifying and quantifying environmental concerns (e.g. hazardous waste, abandoned storage tanks, underground tanks, etc.) found onsite.
-Onsite verification of environmental concerns during the Phase I ESA can help lenders and buyers identify and minimize environmental liabilities.
+A Phase 1 Site Assessment is an essential part of the “due diligence” process during these transactions by identifying and quantifying environmental concerns (e.g. hazardous waste, abandoned storage tanks, underground tanks, etc.) found on site.
+Onsite verification of environmental concerns during the Phase 1 consulting can help lenders and buyers identify and minimize environmental liabilities.

 A thorough Phase 1 ESA can expedite real estate transactions, facilitate re-financing of property, minimize project delays on site re-development projects, and save buyers thousands of dollars.